yhassanzadeh13/opera/README.md

 Simulator.Simulator static logger can also be accessed using `Simulator.Simulator.getLogger()`

-### Start the simulation
+### Starting the simulation
 Consider you have a `myNode` class, and you want to run a simulation of **100** nodes. <br>
 you need to create a new `Simulator` instance and pass a fixture factory node, and the number of nodes in the simulation.
-Subsequently, you can either start a constant simulation using `constantSimulation(duration)` or start a simulation with churn feature using `churnSimulation(Long sessionLength, BaseGenerator sessionLength, BaseGenerator InterArrivalTime)`.
+Subsequently, you can either start a constant simulation using `constantSimulation(duration)` or start a simulation with churn feature using `churnSimulation(Long simulationTime, BaseGenerator InterArrivalTime, BaseGenerator sessionLength)`.
  <br> Various types of distributions can be accessed from the Generator package.

 ```